aegiz/circularise/README.md

-# W.Green agency theme switcher
+# Circularise /technology page improvements

-The objective of this project is to provide CTA on wgreen.org to switch themes easily.
+The objective of this project is to improve the [Technology page](https://www.circularise.com/technology) of circularise.com.
 On the technical side I used a Chrome extension to insert the HTML, CSS and JS when the page loads.

 ## Demo: